 $25 million could provide more than 41,000 individuals with $600 in rental assistance.

 $18 million could house 90 individuals with a SMI diagnosis and fund the rental subsidies, 24/7 staff and supportive housing services for 2 years.

 Poverty, lack of affordable housing, unemployment, trauma, mental health issues, substance abuse, and domestic violence, all contribute to homelessness.
 Housing addresses the root causes of homelessness.
 Research conducted by the Corporation for Supportive Housing shows the benefits of Supportive Housing & outcomes

 - Studies show that supportive housing positively affects housing stability, employment, mental and physical health, and school attendance.
 People in supportive housing live more stable and productive lives.

-3. We recommend expedited access to permanent supportive housing for adults and families with mental health and substance use challenges who do not have housing.
-The Housing First Model (HFM) effectively demonstrates notable enhancements in overall quality of life and societal engagement by removing barriers that people with SMI and SUD’s face by providing individuals and families with housing, including wrap-around case management services.
-HFM benefits residents by creating permanent and affordable housing.
+We recommend expedited access to permanent supportive housing for removes barriers that people with SMI and SUD’s face by providing individuals and families with housing, including wrap-around case management services.
 The Permanent Supportive Housing: Assessing the Evidence review found that “components of the model reduced homelessness, increased housing tenure, and decreased emergency room visits and hospitalization.”